delhivery/LeaderCluster/README.md

  After mvn install, a runnable jar is created in the target folder.
 You can use it as shown below:

     java -jar target/JavaLeaderCluster-1.0.one-jar.jar /path/to/input.csv <radius-of-cluster-in-meters>

+Advanced Usage:
+- You can specify the distance calculator - either one of haversine, osrm or google as:

+	java -jar target/JavaLeaderCluster-1.0.one-jar.jar /path/to/input.csv <radius-of-cluster-in-meters> <distance-calculator-name>

 ##Usage
 For a sample use case, please look at [LeaderClusterTest.java](https://github.com/delhivery/LeaderCluster/blob/master/src/test/java/com/delhivery/clustering/spatialClustering/LeaderClusterTest.java)